climatechem/climatechem.github.io/_pages/home.md

 permalink: "/"
 ---

-We are the Air Quality and Atmospheric Chemistry Modeling Group at Hong Kong Baptist University.
-Our researches focus on Chemistry-Climate Interactions, Environmental Health, Climate Change Mitigation.
-The group uses global and regional models with observations to study the formation mechanisms and long-term trends of air pollution, and its interactions with weather/climate systems.
+We are the Chemistry-Climate Modeling Group at Hong Kong Baptist University.
+Our research centers on interactive processes of compound chemical and climate extremes, aiming to offer actionable insights into air pollution and climate change mitigation.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >